zachMitchell/programmingNotes/godot/godot.md

     * GDScript has a special operator for boolean statements (`is`).
 In the tutorial above, it uses that to determine the specific class type, which can help you determine what input type was received.
 * `get_tree().quit()` apparently closes your app.
 * So one thing I learned when cross-communicating between GDScript and C# is that getting GDScript variables will copy the value over to C# instead of grabbing it directly.
 That means you would need to use Get/Set to apply values back and forth.
+* apparently GDScript has no exception handling :/

 ## Physics!